phillip-kruger/microprofile-demo/README.md

     mysql -u root -p < membership/init.sql

-#### Elasticsearch

-You need Elasticsearch server installed and running on your PC.

-So something like this:

-    sudo pacman -S elasticsearch
-    sudo systemctl start elasticsearch.service

 #### Prometheus and Grafana

-To test the Metrics you will need Prometheus and Grafana
+To see the metrics in action (i.e. more than just the raw output) you will need Prometheus and Grafana server.

 So something like this: